-Let’s start with a fundamental premise: your profile must be as complete as possible and, above all, professional.
-The information must be presented in a simple, clear, precise and concise manner.
-Don’t spread yourself out in fancy or complicated phrases.
-Go directly to the concrete and relevant.
+Let’s start with a crucial premise: your profile should be as complete as possible, and above all, it should be professional.
+Your information should be presented in the most clear, simple, precise and concise way.
+Don’t extend your information with unnecessary elaborate phrases and go straight to what is relevant and specific.

-Your profile must be unique, it must differentiate you and it must BE CONVINCING.
-Remember: this premise should be your guide for all the sections you develop in your profile.
-With this in mind, let’s look at the rest of the points to consider.
+Your profile must be unique, it should make you stand out and it must CONVINCE.
+Remember: these principles should be your main guide when completing all sections of your profile.
+With this in mind, let’s continue with the rest of the elements we need to consider.

-Another important issue is the profile picture: once again, make sure it is absolutely professional.
-A picture of your smiling face is ideal.
-Discard informal, childish or poor quality photos.
+Another very important subject is the profile photo: once again, make sure it is absolutely professional.
+A picture of you smiling is ideal.
+Avoid informal, childish or poor quality pictures.

-Your goal is to convince, so if you have the opportunity to give a brief description of your profile we suggest you explain in detail why you are the right candidate for this type of project and what are your essential contributions based on your training and experience.
+Your goal is to convince, so this means that you have the possibility to make a short description in your profile, and we suggest you explain with details why you’re the perfect candidate for this type of project and what are your main contributions based on your knowledge and experience.
 Analyze what makes you different and position yourself from there.

-On the other hand, it is essential that you specify your Professional Objective, that is, where you want to go, what your professional expectations are, what you expect from the position or from your future client.
-So you’ll be defining your personal motivation.
+It is also pretty important that you specify your Professional Goal, this means, where you want to get to, what your professional plans are, what you’re expecting from the job position or from your future client.
+By doing so, you’ll be defining your personal motivation.

-When describing your Professional Experience, try not only to cite your career in companies or institutions, but also internships, volunteer work or special projects.
-It is key that you highlight what your achievements or contributions were for each specific case.
+When describing your Professional Experience, try not to just mention your journey in companies or institutions, but also mention internships, volunteering and special projects.
+It is key that you highlight what your achievements were in each particular case.

-Regarding specific knowledge such as languages, computer training or special skills, highlight the information (and be as specific as necessary) according to the type of project you are applying for (if you are a Programmer you will surely highlight your computer skills in detail.
-It will be different if you are positioning yourself as a Professional Translator, where you will be more specific in terms of certificates or training related to translations).
+In regards to specific knowledge like languages, computer training or special skills, highlight the information (and be as specific as you can) according to the project you’re bidding for (if you’re a programmer, you’ll probably highlight details of your computer skills.
+Whereas if you’re a professional translator you’ll be more specific with the certificates or training you may have in translations).

-Another point that adds up a lot when you complete your profile is to include previous work, which is commonly referred to as a Professional Portfolio.
-It is a very practical way to showcase your skills and the quality of your work.
-If you have the possibility of complementing your profile by adding these examples, do not hesitate.
+It’s a very practical way to showcase your skills and the quality of your work.
+If you have the chance to complement your profile by adding these examples, don’t hesitate to do it.